CarinaAJ/p3-last-chapter/README.md

 ----------------------------------------
 ### See Selection/second decision

 If the user decides to have a look, a list of books will be printed and displayed.
-To create anticiptation the .sleep() function has been implemented with a delay of 1 second to display the titles.
+To create a little bit of anticiptation the .sleep() function has been implemented with a delay of 1 second to display all titles.

 ![Book List](readme-assets/book-list.png)